williamdunstanmorris/williamdunstanmorris.github.io/_posts/2016-02-07-gitting-started.md

 ---
-title: Gitting Started - My thoughts on Git.
+title: Under the hood with Git - What is going on?
 author:
 name: Cotes Chung
 link: https://github.com/cotes2020